Skip to main content

 descriptionNoShort summary, max 1024 characters

 The directory path (e.g. skills/ticket-triage) is the stable sync key.
 Renaming the directory creates a new skill; changing name in frontmatter updates the display name.
-Supported file types: .md, .txt, .sh, .py, .js, .ts.
+Supported file types: .md, .markdown, .txt, .sh, .py, .js, .ts.

 Publishing